bpevs/pure_data_typescript/source/elements/README.md

 gui-related or not.

 Object elements are numbered in order of appearance in the file, all other elements are excluded from numbering.
-These numbers are pure virtual and can not be seen directly in the file.
+These numbers are pure virtual and cannot be seen directly in the file.